-The Company holds 3,299,784 (15.625%) and 500,000 (14.285%) fully paid ordinary shares of Shahmurad Sugar 6.1 Mills Limited (SSML) and Al-Noor Modaraba Management (Pvt.)
+7.1 The Company holds 3,299,784 (15.625%) and 500,000 (14.285%) fully paid ordinary shares of Shahmurad Sugar Mills Limited (SSML) and Al-Noor Modaraba Management (Pvt.)
 Limited (ANMM) respectively.
 Original cost of investments in SSML and ANMM is Rs.
 21.631 million and Rs.
 5 million respectively.
 SSML and ANMM being group companies of Al-Noor Group and having common directors are associates of the Company and this strategic investment in associates is accounted for using equity method.

 SSML was incorporated in Pakistan as a public limited company on April 9, 1979.
 Its shares are quoted at the Pakistan Stock Exchange Limited.
 SSML owns and operates Sugar and Ethanol manufacturing units which are located at Jhok, District Thatta in the Province of Sindh.
 The registered office of SSML is located at 96-A, Sindhi Muslim Cooperative Housing Society, Karachi, Sindh.
-Chief Executive of SSML is Mr.Yusuf Ayoob.
-The market value (based on quoted market price on Pakistan Stock Exchange Limited) of shares of Shahmurad Sugar Mills Limited as at September 30, 2019 was Rs.260.683 million.
-(2018 : Rs.415.773 million).
+Chief Executive of SSML is Mr.Zia Zakaria.
+The market value (based on quoted market price on Pakistan Stock Exchange Limited) of shares of Shahmurad Sugar Mills Limited as at September 30, 2020 was Rs.329.978 million.
+(2019: Rs.260.683 million).

 ANMM was incorporated on July 21, 1991, its principal business is to float and manage MODARABA and its principal place of business is situated at 96-A, S.M.C.H.S.
 Karachi.
-Chief Executive of ANMM is Mr.Jalaluddin Ahmed Breakup value per Share Rs.3.63 (2018: Rs.3.63) and aggregate breakup value of the Company's investment is Rs.1,816 thousand (2018:Rs.1,816 thousands).
-In view of regulatory framework applicable in Pakistan the financial year end of ANMM is June 30, 2019 and since there are no significant change in the associate's financial affairs up to September 30, therefore, the financial results of ANMM as at June 30, 2019 have been used for the purpose of application of equity method.
+Chief Executive of ANMM is Mr.Zain Ayoob.
+In view of regulatory framework applicable in Pakistan the financial year end of ANMM is June 30, 2020 and since there are no significant change in the associate's financial affairs up to September 30, therefore, the financial results of ANMM as June 30,2020 have been used for the purpose of application of equity method.

-6.2 Summarized financial information of associates based on their latest available audited financial statements is as follows: -
+7.2 Summarized financial information of associates based on their latest available audited financial statements is as follows: -